Presentability and topoi in internal higher category theory: Cardinality in internal higher category theory

 \subsection{Finite $\BB$-categories}

 In this section we will discuss another important example of a regular and sound doctrine.
 Recall that a quasicategory $ \CC $ is called \emph{finite} if there is a finite simplicial set and a Joyal equivalence $ K \rightarrow \CC $.
-This is equivalent to $ \CC $ being contained in the smallest subcategory of $ \CatS $ that contains $ \varnothing$, $\Delta^0$ and $ \Delta^1 $ and is closed under pushouts (see \cite[Proposition 2.4]{volpe2022verdier}).
+This is equivalent to $ \CC $ being contained in the smallest subcategory of $ \CatS $ that contains $ \varnothing$, $\Delta^0$ and $ \Delta^1 $ and is closed under pushouts (see \cite[Proposition 2.5]{volpe2022verdier}).
 We denote the associated doctrine of $\infty$-categories by $\Fin_{\SS}$.
 Let us denote by $\Eq$ the local class of equivalences in $\BB$.
-We may now define: \begin{definition} A $\BB$-category is said to be \emph{finite} if it is $(\Fin_{\SS},\Eq)$-small, and we shall denote by $\IFin_\BB=\ICat_{\BB}^{\ord{\Fin_{\SS},\Eq}}$ the associated regular class of finite $\BB$-categories.
+We may now define: \begin{definition} A $\BB$-category is said to be \emph{finite} if it is $(\Fin_{\SS},\Eq)$-small, and we shall denote by $\IFin_\BB=\ICat_{\BB}^{\ord{\Fin_{\SS},\Eq}}$ the associated regular doctrine of finite $\BB$-categories.
+We will denote by $\Fin(\BB)$ the underlying $\infty$-category of global sections.
 We say that a $ \BB $-category $ \I{I} $ is \emph{filtered} if it is $ \IFin_\BB$-filtered.
-We will say that a $ \BB $-category has finite (co)limits if it is $ \IFin_\BB $-(co)complete and a functor preserves finite (co)limits if it is $ \IFin_\BB $-(co)continuous. \end{definition}
+We will say that a $ \BB $-category \emph{has finite (co)limits} if it is $ \IFin_\BB $-(co)complete, and a functor \emph{preserves finite (co)limits} if it is $ \IFin_\BB $-(co)continuous.
+Dually, we say that a $\BB$-category \emph{has filtered colimits} if it is $\IFilt$-cocomplete, and a functor \emph{preserves filtered colimits} if it is $\IFilt$-cocontinuous.
+If $\I{C}$ is a $\BB$-category that has filtered colimits, an object $c\colon A\to\I{C}$ is said to be \emph{compact} if it is $\IFilt_{\IFin_\BB}$-compact, and we denote the full subcategory of compact objects in $\I{C}$ by $\I{C}^\compact$. \end{definition}